kubeflow/website/content/docs/guides/components/tfbatchpredict.md

 ks param set --env=default ${MY_BATCH_PREDICT_JOB} outputResultPrefix gs://my_new_bucket/my_new_output
 ```

-The supported parameters and their usage:

-  * **inputFilePatterns** The list of input files or file patterns, separated by commas.

-  * **inputFileFormat** One of the following formats: json, tfrecord, and tfrecord_gzip.

-  * **modelPath** The path on GCS contains the model files in SavedModel format.

-  * **batchSize** Number of records in one batch in the input data.
-Depending on the memory in your machine, it is
-  recommend to be 1 to 4, up to 8 in a typical Tensorflow object detection model.

-  * **outputResultPrefix** Output path on GCS to save the prediction results.

-  * **outputErrorPrefix** Output path on GCS to save the prediction errors.

-  * **numGpus** Number of GPUs to use.

-  * **gcpCredentialSecretName** Secret name if used on GCP.

 ### Use GPUs

-**Note:** This works only with the local runner.

 To use GPUs your cluster must be configured to use GPUs.